Claude R. Kirk Jr.: Defeat

 In 1970, Kirk was challenged in the primary by drug store magnate Jack Eckerd of Clearwater and state senator and later US Representative L. A. "Skip" Bafalis.
 Eckerd said that though he had supported Kirk in 1966, he became disappointed and embarrassed with Kirk: "I was offended by his public behavior and chagrined that he was a Republican."

 With no candidate getting 50%, Kirk and Eckerd met in a runoff, which Kirk won.
 The challenges strained Kirk and used up campaign funds.
 Despite Kirk's tactics, Eckerd said "time heals all wounds, and now I chuckle about it."
 He added that his defeat in 1970 probably prolonged his life.

-In the general election, Kirk lost 57%-43% to Democrat state senator Reubin O'Donovan Askew, from Pensacola.
+In the general election, Kirk lost 57% to 43% to Democrat state senator Reubin O'Donovan Askew, from Pensacola.
 In that same 1970 general election, William Cramer, Kirk's intraparty nemesis, lost to Democrat Lawton Chiles (himself a future Florida governor) of Lakeland for the U.S. Senate seat that Spessard Holland finally vacated.
 Cramer had defeated Kirk's preferred Senate choice, Fifth Circuit Court Judge G. Harrold Carswell of Tallahassee.

-When Kirk's term of office ended on January 5, 1971, he returned to his business pursuits, but he later campaigned several times for governor, senator, and Florida commissioner of education under both Democratic (1978) and Republican (1990) labels.
+When Kirk's term of office ended on January 5, 1971, he returned to his business pursuits.
+In the 1978 Florida gubernatorial election, Kirk ran as a Democrat.
+He competed in the 1984 Democratic Party presidential primaries, and the 1988 United States Senate election in Florida.
+Returning to the Republican Party, Kirk was nominated by the party for Florida commissioner of education in 1990.